Skip to main content

 Influence of TRT Formulation and Pharmacokinetics

-These peaks provide a powerful, pulsatile stimulus to the and a strong suppressive effect on hepcidin, leading to a higher incidence of erythrocytosis.
+These peaks provide a powerful, pulsatile stimulus to the bone marrow and a strong suppressive effect on hepcidin, leading to a higher incidence of erythrocytosis.
 In contrast, formulations that provide more stable, physiological serum levels, such as transdermal gels or some long-acting preparations, are associated with a lower risk of clinically significant hematocrit elevations.

 This formulation-dependent variability underscores a critical point ∞ the intensity of the signal matters.
 Lifestyle interventions are static variables against the dynamic fluctuations of serum testosterone.
 While maintaining hydration is always beneficial, it cannot buffer the hematopoietic system from a weekly supraphysiological surge of androgens.
 This is why a primary clinical management strategy, endorsed by the Endocrine Society, is to re-evaluate the dose or formulation of testosterone if hematocrit exceeds 54%.